Flying Cowboy Ag Services

 Frequently asked questions

-Flying Cowboy Ag Services should hold three credentials before applying any pesticide by drone in Texas: an FAA Part 107 Remote Pilot Certificate for the pilot in command, an FAA Part 137 Agricultural Aircraft Operator Certificate for the business, and a state pesticide applicator license with the aerial category endorsement.
-In Texas the state credential is issued by TDA; you can ask the operator for their applicator license number and verify it through the agency directly.
-Reputable applicators will also share a current certificate of insurance with chemical drift coverage and the operator's Section 44807 exemption number on request.
-The site's state licensing reference covers the agency, exam and renewal cycle in every state.
+Verifying Flying Cowboy Ag Services runs through three independent checks: Part 107 via the FAA Airmen Inquiry, Part 137 via the issuing FAA Flight Standards office, and the state aerial-category pesticide applicator license via the receiving state's department of agriculture.
+In Texas the state credential is issued by TDA; you can ask the operator for the applicator license number and verify it with the agency directly.
+Pair that with a current chemical-drift COI and the Section 44807 exemption number for due diligence.

-The operator's stated rate of $12 to $12 per acre usually covers the application itself: drone calibration, GPS-guided flight planning, mixing and loading product into the tank, the labor and machine time to fly the field, and a written application record (date, time, product, EPA reg number, rate, weather, field ID) consistent with FIFRA Part 170 record-keeping.
-Pesticide product, surfactants and adjuvants are typically supplied by the farmer and not included in the per-acre rate.
-Common surcharges include long travel beyond the operator's standard radius, after-hours or emergency turnaround, fields with significant obstructions or steep terrain, and minimum-acreage charges below a stated field size.
-Confirm what is and is not included in writing before any application.
+The operator's stated rate of $12 to $12 per acre typically covers the application itself: drone calibration, GPS-guided mission planning, mixing and loading product into the tank, the labor and machine time to fly the field, and a written FIFRA Part 170 application record (date, time, product, EPA reg number, rate, weather, field ID).
+Pesticide product, surfactants and adjuvants are usually supplied by the farmer and excluded from the per-acre rate.
+Common surcharges include long travel past the operator's standard radius, after-hours or emergency turnaround, fields with steep terrain or significant obstructions, and minimum-acreage charges below a stated field size.
+Get inclusions and exclusions in writing before any application.